 Make Your Child’s Dental Appointment at Lake Orion Family Dentistry

 At Lake Orion Family Dentistry, Dr. Brad Greenfield works to improve patients’ wellbeing, as well as their oral health, and he is proud to offer holistic, 100% metal-free dentistry.
-To learn more, or to schedule a dental appointment, call our office in Lake Orion, MI, today at 248-693-6213.
+To learn more, or to , call our office in Lake Orion, MI, today at 248-693-6213.
 We proudly welcome patients and families from around Lake Orion, MI, as well as Auburn Hills, Rochester Hills, Clarkston, Oxford, all surrounding communities.
 Our office also has charging stations for electrical car parking!